Since Russia’s invasion on February 24, Ukrainian civilians have been inspiring the world as they rally to defend their homeland…

 But even if there’s no acquisition, I like Bunge at its current prices.
 It’s a dividend-paying, well-positioned company in one of the most important—and lucrative—corners of the commodity markets.

 Genia’s Unlimited Income advisory is one of the best “buy-it-and-forget-it” portfolios on the market.

-It’s full of high-yield, high-growth assets in energy… real estate… industrials… precious metals… and more.
+It’s full of high-yield assets in energy… real estate… healthcare… precious metals… and more.